scoronado12/cpsc430-webapp/README.md

 Create a script that will initialize any tables we need.
 This will be run every time the container is started via `docker-compose`.

 [More information on postgresql container](https://hub.docker.com/_/postgres)

+Give ideas on the react container giving out an error when loading the default webpage so that we can start working